browserengineering/book/book/scheduling.md

 It's maybe possible to move hit testing off the main thread (but very hard) or to do hit testing against an older version of the layout tree, or to come up with some other technological fix.
-It's not impossible to move style and layout off the main thread "optimistically", but it's challenging.
+Thus it's not *impossible* to move style and layout off the main thread "optimistically", but it *is* challenging.
 That said, browser developers are always looking for ways to make things faster, and I expect that at some point in the future style and layout will be moved to their own thread.
 Maybe you'll be the one to do it?

 Summary
 =======